chuckjia/B565-DataMining/README.md

 # B565 Data Mining (Spring 2018)

-This repository holds the code for the homework assignments from the course "B565 Data Mining" in Spring 2018.
+This repository holds my code for the homework assignments from the course "B565 Data Mining" in Spring 2018.

 * `B565_Documentations`: This folder contains documentations on the code, including instructions on how to run the code.
 It also holds my written solutions to the homework problems.